-Hydrology is the study of the movement, distribution and quality of water and the fundamental driver of our aquatic ecosystems. cbec’s hydrology services include the development of time series, flood event, and water balance/ budget simulations, for applications to hydrologic studies such as: hydromodification, fisheries habitat, wetland design, water supply, and reservoir operation.
+Hydrology is the study of the movement, distribution and quality of water and the fundamental driver of our aquatic ecosystems. cbec’s hydrology services include the development of time series, flood events, and water balance/ budget simulations, for applications to hydrologic studies such as: hydromodification, fisheries habitat, wetland design, water supply and reservoir operation.

 We are experts in the Flood Estimation Handbook (FEH) techniques used to determine a range of hydrological parameters and generate design hydrographs in ungauged catchments.
 We have been pioneering its use for continuous, long-term simulations for hydromodification planning.